Post-quantum Zero Knowledge in Constant Rounds: Preliminaries

-\item A circuit with $m$ measured output qubits is one where the leftmost $m$ output qubits are measured in the standard basis before they are outputted, the rest of the output qubits can either be measured or not.
-The choice of the classical bits being lefmost is arbitrary and is only for the sake of simplicity.
-If desired, our model (with the classical output on the left) can be adapted by adding swap gates to circuits with spread-out classical output (just before the end of computation).

-\item It might look weird at first that we don't let the evaluation algorithm $\qheEv$ explicitly know which of the ciphertexts its about to process are classical.
-This is not a problem, since the evaluation algorithm treats quantum ciphertexts and classical ciphertexts all the same; they take the same amount of qubits, and the algorithm performs on them exactly the same computations. \end{itemize}

-\paragraph{Instantiations.} Mahadev and Brakerski \cite{mahadev2018classical, brakerski2018quantum} show how to build quantum FHE from standard cryptographic assumptions; QLWE, plus a circular security assumption.
-The above definition is more general then how quantum FHE is defined in these works.
-Specifically, \emph{classicality-preserving} quantum homomorphism with statistical correctness for \emph{every} pair $(\qhepk, \qhesk)$ of public and secret keys and randomness $r$ for the encryption algorithm, is not explicitly defined there.
-However, the construction of Brakerski actually does achieve this more general definition.
-This follows readily from the main theorem (4.1) in \cite{brakerski2018quantum}.
+\paragraph{Instantiations.} Mahadev \cite{mahadev2018classical} shows how to build quantum FHE based on super-polynomial QLWE modulus and a circular security assumption with respect to a secret key and an additional trapdoor information. \nir{don't say slightly non-standard just say what she assumes}\omri{I don't know how to say this.
+I would just write "super-polynomial QLWE modulus and a non-standard circular security assumption".} Brakerski \cite{brakerski2018quantum} subsequently shows how to construct quantum FHE based on polynomial QLWE modulus and a circular security assumption (analogous to the assumptions required for multi-key FHE in the classical setting). \nir{don't call it standard, it's debatable.
+Use similar wording to intro.}\omri{ok} \nir{It's not more general it's more specific... just say that the classical-preservation is not required in the standard definition, but is satisfied by B18...}\omri{ok} The above definition is more specific then the standard definition of QFHE.
+Specifically, \emph{measurement-preservation} and (statistical) correctness for \emph{every} triplet $(\qhepk, \qhesk, r)$ of public and secret keys and randomness $r$ for the encryption algorithm, is not an explicit part of the standard definition.
+The construction of Brakerski satisfies this more general definition.
+This follows readily from the main Theorem (4.1) in \cite{brakerski2018quantum}.

-\subsection{Function-Hiding Secure Function Evaluation}
+\subsubsection{Function-Hiding Secure Function Evaluation}